Miskatonic-Investigative-Society/CoC7-FoundryVTT/README.md

 ## What is working

+version 0.3.7 :

+* Bug correction typo on the character sheet.

 version 0.3.6 :

 * Addition of pulp talents (To be tested, I’m not familiar with Pulp Cthulhu, all of this is mainly cosmetic, no automation implemented so far)